2016 United States House of Representatives elections in Colorado: District 3

 The 3rd district is located in Western and Southern Colorado and includes a large number of sparsely populated counties and the city of Grand Junction.
-The incumbent is Republican Scott Tipton, who has represented the district since 2011.
-He was re-elected with 58% of the vote in 2014 and the district has a PVI of R+5.
+The incumbent was Republican Scott Tipton, who had represented the district since 2011.
+He was re-elected with 58% of the vote in 2014.
+The district had a PVI of R+5.

-Tipton was mentioned as a potential candidate for the U.S. Senate, but announced that he will run for re-election instead.
+Tipton was mentioned as a potential candidate for the U.S. Senate, but announced that he would run for re-election instead.